jklsnt/taproot3/src/cs/computer_security/KBxForensicsRetpt2.md

 feh: No loadable images specified.
 See 'feh --help' or 'man feh' for detailed usage information
 ```
 or simply a malformed image, which had some cool properties.
-Namely, an entirely non-interactive chunk of space in Discord when sent.
+Namely, an entirely non-interactive chunk of space when sent in Discord.
 ![[Pasted image 20211123234017.png||300]] ![[Pasted image 20211123234127.png||300]] ![[Pasted image 20211123234142.png||300]]
 I also tried simply converting the output to values between 0-255, then graphing the values based on their original y location.
 I also learned about then messed with adding in the magic bytes that feh said was missing manually.
 Neither of these methods worked at all.
 After talking with @david on a walk today, I realized that the bits outputted from our LSB decryption, if they were a `.png`, would most likely have all the information of the `.png` included, magic bytes and all.
-Thus, I shound't have to mess with wrapping my bits specially or anything of the sort.
+Thus, I shouldn't have to mess with wrapping my bits specially or anything of the sort.
 With this knowledge in mind, any many hours with no hidden message to show for, I went back to the drawing board.

 ### New Revelations